1979 Molde FK season

 The 1979 season was Molde's 19th season in the second tier of Norwegian football and their first since their relegation from 1. divisjon in 1978.
-This season Molde competed in 2. divisjon (second tier), promotion play-offs and the Norwegian Cup.
+This season, Molde competed in 2. divisjon (second tier), promotion play-offs and the Norwegian Cup.

-In the league, Molde finished in 2nd position in 2. divisjon group B, seven points behind winners Lyn and qualified for promotion play-offs.
+In the league, Molde finished in 2nd position in 2. division group B, seven points behind winners Lyn and qualified for promotion play-offs.
 Molde won promotion to the 1980 1. divisjon after winning the play-offs 7–0 on aggregate against Pors.

 Molde participated in the 1979 Norwegian Cup.
-Molde reached the fourth round where they were eliminated by Bryne.
+Molde reached the fourth round, where they were eliminated by Bryne.
 Molde lost the fourth round 0–4 on away ground.